flekschas/dom-2d-camera/README.md

 ## Install

 ```
-npm i dom-2d-camera

-// Peer dependencies are not automatically included.
-To install them do:
-npm i camera-2d-simple gl-matrix
+npm i dom-2d-camera gl-matrix
 ```

+Note that `gl-matrix` is a peer dependency and not automatically bundled with dom-2d-camera as you probably want to use it in your main application.

 ## API